arsy786/cnx-code-challenge/backend/README.md

 npm run start
 ```

-This will start the server at `http://localhost:3000` (or another port if configured).
+This will start the server at `http://localhost:3000` (or another port if configured)

 ### Development mode